prabhdev-khanijaon/learning-log/README.md

+*NOTE* Encountered an error uploading Django, pip and other files to this repository.
+App may not work for you if cloned.
+Feel free to contact me .

 # Learning Log
 # Overview
 Welcome to the Learning Log project!
 This Django-based web application serves as an online journal system, enabling users to document and track the information they've learned about various topics.
 Whether you're a student, professional, or lifelong learner, Learning Log provides a structured and user-friendly platform to organize your knowledge and monitor your learning progress.